grpc/proposal/L9-go-resolver-balancer-API.md

 	Err error
 }

+var (
-// ErrNoSubConnAvailable indicates no SubConnection is available for pick().
+	// ErrNoSubConnAvailable indicates no SubConn is available for pick().
-// gRPC will block the RPC until a new picker is available via UpdateBalancerState(). var ErrNoSubConnAvailable = errors.New("no sub connection is available")
+	// gRPC will block the RPC until a new picker is available via UpdateBalancerState().
+	ErrNoSubConnAvailable = errors.New("no SubConn is available")
+	// ErrTransientFailure indicates all SubConns are in TransientFailure.
+	// WaitForReady RPCs will block, non-WaitForReady RPCs will fail.
+	ErrTransientFailure = errors.New("all SubConns are in TransientFailure") )

-// Picker is used by gRPC to pick a SubConnection to send an RPC.
+// Picker is used by gRPC to pick a SubConn to send an RPC.
-// Balancer is expected to generate a new picker from it's snapshot everytime it's
+// Balancer is expected to generate a new picker from its snapshot everytime its
 // internal state has changed.
 //
-// The pickers used by gRPC can be updated by UpdateBalancerState(). type Picker interface {
+// The pickers used by gRPC can be updated by ClientConn.UpdateBalancerState(). type Picker interface {
-	// Pick returns the SubConnection to be used to send the RPC.
+	// Pick returns the SubConn to be used to send the RPC.
-	// The returned SubConnection must be one returned by NewSubConnection().
+	// The returned SubConn must be one returned by NewSubConn().
 	//
 	// This functions is expected to return:
-	// - a SubConnection that is known to be READY;
+	// - a SubConn that is known to be READY;
-	// - ErrNoSubConnAvailable if no SubConnection is available, but progress is being
+	// - ErrNoSubConnAvailable if no SubConn is available, but progress is being
-	//   made (for example, some SubConnection is in CONNECTING mode);
+	//   made (for example, some SubConn is in CONNECTING mode);
-	// - other errors if no active connecting is happening (for example, all SubConnections
+	// - other errors if no active connecting is happening (for example, all SubConn
 	//   are in TRANSIENT_FAILURE mode).
 	//
-	// If a SubConnection is returned:
+	// If a SubConn is returned:
 	// - If it is READY, gRPC will send the RPC on it;
 	// - If it is not ready, or becomes not ready after it's returned, gRPC will block
-	//   this call until a new picker is updated and will call pick on the new picker.
+	//   until UpdateBalancerState() is called and will call pick on the new picker.
 	//
 	// If the returned error is not nil:
 	// - If the error is ErrNoSubConnAvailable, gRPC will block until UpdateBalancerState()
-	// - If the error is not ErrNoSubConnAvailable:
+	// - If the error is ErrTransientFailure:
-	//   - If the RPC is non-failfast, gRPC will block until UpdateBalancerState()
+	//   - If the RPC is wait-for-ready, gRPC will block until UpdateBalancerState()
 	//     is called to pick again;
-	//   - Otherwise, RPC is failed with unavailable error.
+	//   - Otherwise, RPC will fail with unavailable error.
+	// - Else (error is other non-nil error):
+	//   - The RPC will fail with unavailable error.
 	//
 	// The returned done() function will be called once the rpc has finished, with the
 	// final status of that RPC.
-	// It could be nil if balancer doesn't care about the RPC status.
+	// done may be nil if balancer doesn't care about the RPC status.
-	Pick(ctx context.Context, opts PickOptions) (conn SubConnection, done func(DoneInfo), err error) }
+	Pick(ctx context.Context, opts PickOptions) (conn SubConn, done func(DoneInfo), err error) }

-// Balancer takes the input from gRPC, manages SubConnections and collect and aggregate
+// Balancer takes input from gRPC, manages SubConns, and collects and aggregates
 // the connectivity states.
 //
-// It also generates and updates Picker to gRPC, which will be used to pick SubConnection
+// It also generates and updates the Picker used by gRPC to pick SubConns for RPCs.
-// for RPCs.
+//
+// HandleSubConnectionStateChange, HandleResolvedAddrs and Close are guaranteed
+// to be called synchronously from the same goroutine.
-type Balancer interface {
+// There's no guarantee on picker.Pick, it may be called anytime. type Balancer interface {
-	// HandleSubConnectionStateChange is called by gRPC when the connectivity state
+	// HandleSubConnStateChange is called by gRPC when the connectivity state
 	// of sc has changed.
-	// Balancer is expected to aggregate all the state of SubConnections and report
+	// Balancer is expected to aggregate all the state of SubConn and report
 	// that back to gRPC.
 	// Balancer should also generate and update Pickers when its internal state has
 	// been changed by the new state.
-	HandleSubConnectionStateChange(sc SubConnection, state connectivity.State)
+	HandleSubConnStateChange(sc SubConn, state connectivity.State)
-	// HandleResolvedResult is called by gRPC to send updated resolved addresses to
+	// HandleResolvedAddrs is called by gRPC to send updated resolved addresses to
 	// balancers.
-	// Balancer can create new SubConnections or remove SubConnections with the addresses.
+	// Balancer can create new SubConn or remove SubConn with the addresses.
 	// An empty address slice and a non-nil error will be passed if the resolver returns
 	// non-nil error to gRPC.
-	HandleResolvedResult([]resolver.Address, error)
+	HandleResolvedAddrs([]resolver.Address, error)
 	// Close closes the balancer.
+The balancer is not required to call
+	// ClientConn.RemoveSubConn for its existing SubConns.
 	Close()
 }
 ```